Bayesianism, Conditional Probability and Laplace Law of Succession in Quantum Mechanics: Backgrounds and results

 \subsubsection{Converse Dutch Book Argument.}

 Moreover, we can strengthen the above observation by proving the converse of the DBA \cite{Lehman55,Kemeny55}, that is, {\it any} set of the betting quotients is coherent if it satisfies Eqs.~(\ref{prob_axioms}).
 Together with the DBA, the converse DBA shows that nothing is inconsistent to assume that the probability is exactly the same as the one\rq s {\it rational} degree of belief.
+Since the rational degree of belief is subjective notion, this equivalence between probability and the rational degree of belief shows that we need not introduce objective probability in order to understand the probability theory.
 Note that the converse DBA deals with any set of betting quotients including those for conditional bettings.
 Thus, the DBA with the conditional bettings and its coherence condition is a prerequisite to proving the converse DBA.